The 0.8 Second Verdict: Why Sports Cars are Beautiful, and How Your Brain Decides

 TOC

-When I was younger, I loved sports cars.
-I think that was normal for newly licensed drivers in the good old days.
-At that time, we couldn’t ask someone out on a date without a car, but things have changed a lot with the times.
-In Japan, most of the young people no longer seem to be interested in cars, let alone sports cars.
-Moreover, ordinary engine cars are getting replaced by electric cars year by year.
-Sports cars are threatened with extinction.
+When I was younger—a time I fondly refer to as “the good old days”—I loved sports cars.
+That was normal for newly licensed drivers.
+Back then, you couldn’t even ask someone out on a date without one.
+Things have changed dramatically: In Japan, most young people no longer seem interested in cars, let alone sports cars.
+Furthermore, ordinary combustion engine cars are being replaced by electric vehicles, threatening sports cars with extinction.

 The mono-color front shot (low-angle) of a sports car

-Since I was young, I have tried to read philosophy books mainly to make myself look smart.
-One day, I found Immanuel Kant wrote about aesthetic judgement in his work.
-As usual, it was too difficult, and my attempt (to make myself look smart) ended up in failure.
-In such time as I had been in the depths of despair about my poor understanding, a simple sentence of a scientific paper tagged my eyes.
-The article said, “Beauty is judged within 1 second in the brain.”
-To be more precise, it’s only in 0.8 seconds.
+Since I was young, I’ve tried to read philosophical texts, mainly to make myself look smart.
+One day, I found that Immanuel Kant had written about aesthetic judgment in his critical work.
+As usual, the concepts were far too difficult, and my attempt (to make myself look smart) ended quickly and miserably.
+My philosophical ambition ended in predictable failure.

 A wooden dining table with four wooden chairs by the big window.
 On the table is a white porcelain plate.
 Besides, a Mayuhana lamp is hang over the table.